Trajectory

 "That's a little dramatic," she said.

-She remembered the Atacama night, the moment the data quietly overturned two decades of assumptions.
-She remembered how easy it had been to believe the universe was consistent, right up until it wasn’t.
+She remembered the Atacama night, the moment the Keck data had shown her something impossible and then immediately contradicted itself.
+She remembered how easy it had been to believe the universe was consistent, right up until it started playing games.

 "When do I leave?" she asked.